-Here are some links to valuable information about modern election methods
+Here are some links to valuable information about modern election methods and their proponents.

 Mailing listsThese lists offer news and discussion forums that can help you get involved.

-discusses ways to promote ranked-ballot full representation methods around the world.
+- The stv-voting list discusses ways to promote ranked-ballot full representation methods around the world.

-DemoChoice, its history, why we should use it, and its prospects for
+The case for electoral reformLook at these sites to learn more about the election method used by DemoChoice, its history, why we should use it, and its prospects for expanded use.

 Other Software Packages

-open-source Python IRV script
+- Blake Cretney's open-source Python IRV script

-- Craig Simon's ChoiceRanker software is also implemented as the
+- Craig Simon's ChoiceRanker software

-the pairwise (Condorcet) method, the bitter rival of IRV, for which listing lower choices hurts the chances of your top choice.
+- CIVS uses online ranked ballots, and counts them using the pairwise (Condorcet) method, the bitter rival of instant runoff voting (single-winner single transferable vote), for which listing lower choices hurts the chances of your top choice.

-concept of elections, we can find an even better way to satisfy democratic principles.
+- Direct Representation - by moving beyond the concept of elections, we can find an even better way to satisfy democratic principles.